 A Research Unit is made up of a team of researchers working together on a research project which, in terms of thematic focus, duration and finances, extends beyond the funding options available under the Individual Grants Programme or Priority Programme.
-Research Units provide the staff and material resources required for carrying out intensive, medium-term cooperative projects (generally six years).
+Research Units provide the staff and material resources required for carrying out intensive, medium-term cooperative projects (generally eight years).
 Research Units often contribute to establishing new research directions.
 Funding opportunities for Research Units are subject to the same principles as research grants.

 To fund research groups in which those involved collaborate closely on specific medium-term research projects whose anticipated findings would not be able to be achieved within the scope of the individual grants programme

 Scientific quality and originality of a research project at an international level

 - Interner LinkReplacements

 - Interner LinkProject-Specific Workshops

 - Interner LinkStart-Up Funding

 - Interner LinkGender Equality Measures in Research Networks